-Last year, the Los Angeles metro opened up a new car-free beach world with the launch of the Expo Line.
-Taking the train to the very last stop drops you off in downtown Santa Monica where streets of shops and restaurants carry you to the sandy beachfront and the iconic Santa Monica Pier.
+LA Metro launched the Expo Line, offering Los Angelenos easy, car-free, access to Santa Monica’s expansive beach.
+Taking the train to the very last stop drops you off in downtown Santa Monica where streets, lined with shops and restaurants, will carry you to the sandy beachfront and the iconic Santa Monica Pier.
 Whether looking for relaxation or adventure (or both) Santa Monica offers it all with endless sunshine to boot.

 For the classic SoCal experience, head straight to the beach to swim or surf.
 The break at Santa Monica isn’t as popular as its neighbor surf spots in Venice Beach or Malibu which means it can be less crowded and more beginner friendly.
 Zuma Surf is one school that offers not only beginner surf lessons but open water swimming coaches for those training for triathlons or simply interested in long ocean swims.

 Bad surf report?
-No worries – the most unique adventure to be had in Santa Monica is slacklining at Muscle Beach just south of the Pier.
+No worries – the most unique adventure to be had in Santa Monica is slacklining at the Santa Monica Slackline Park just south of the Pier.
 As one of the only dedicated slackline parks in the U.S. there is a strong feeling of community at the park.
 Don’t worry if you’re a beginner, there’s a whole community of strangers-turned-friends to cheer you on.

 Luckily, in Santa Monica it’s not hard to find farm-to-table fares or in the case of Herringbone, ocean-to-table.
 Here Top Chef finalist Brian Malarkey cooks up a rotating menu of fresh fish alongside farmers market sourced vegetables.
 For another farmer’s market spin, head to 1212 Santa Monica for the foraging mule, a sweet cocktail made from seasonal berries, arugula, rosemary, mint, aloe vera liqueur, and ginger.